Crypto Tax-Lot Selection: Specific Identification, Done Right (2026)

 Crypto Tax-Lot Selection: Specific Identification, Done Right

-- US (Rev. Proc.
-2024-28): valid only if made at or before the sale, with adequate records, and per wallet/account from 1 Jan 2025.
+- In the US under Rev. Proc.
+2024-28 it is valid only if made at or before the sale, supported by adequate records, and made within a single wallet or account from 1 January 2025.

 What it is, and the condition attached